juejuew/Census_tweet_browser/README.md

 # Census_tweet_browser
+## The code for the Twitter browser comes from Dr. Robyn Ferg (https://github.com/robynferg/Census_tweet_browser)
 Files:
 - allCensus_sample.csv: Random sample (0.5%) of all 'Census' tweets provided by Sprinklr query.
 - app_with_advanced_options.py: Tweet browser in Dash.
 Performs dimension reduction and clustering on document-word matrix to obtain cluster labels for each tweet.